jhuang12/summer_research_ChatGPT/README.md

 # summer_research_ChatGPT
-This is a summer research project for 2023, regarding application with ChatGPT
+This is a summer research project for 2023, regarding application with ChatGPT for financial budgeting

 To run the application locally:
 - Install streamlit and streamlit_extras